joelboim/gnum/README.md

 ## Y Use gnum:grey_question:

-* You don't need code generation to get the full capabilities of enums.
+* You don't need code generation.
 * You can assign it as a const.
 * It's fast.
 * You can use generics for processing any Enum.